AcalaNetwork/waffle-tutorials/hello-world/README.md

 yarn add @acala-network/api @acala-network/bodhi
 ```

-Now that we have all of the necessary dependencies added to ur project, let's start writing the
+Now that we have all of the necessary dependencies added to our project, let's start writing the
 test.
 On the first line of the test, import the `expect` and `use` from `chai` dependency:

 ```